squaresLab/BugZoo/docs/cli/artefact.rst

 `artefact install [--upgrade] [-q] {identifier}`
 ------------------------------------------------

 Installs a given artefact, specified by its identifier.
-For a list of artefacts and their associated identifiers, use :code:`list-artefacts`.
 Internally, this command installs the Docker image for the given artefact, along with any of its dependencies.

 To install the artefact, this command will attempt to download a prebuilt Docker for the artefact, if one is publicly available on DockerHub; if